Storage paths, WAL, HNSW shape, scheduler intervals, blob backends, cold backups, and the experimental cluster mode.

 - Single-node:

 cortexdb [PORT] [DATA_DIR].
 No gossip, no RPC, no replication.
-Production-ready for ≤ 10M events on commodity hardware. - Cluster: All four flags
+This is the supported deployment, production-ready for ≤ 10M events on commodity hardware. - Cluster (experimental, not operational): All four flags

 cortexdb \